brimoran/Linux-on-ASUS-C101PA/README.md

 ```:source %``` and then
 ```:PlugInstall```

-Let Vim do its stuff
+Let Vim do its stuff.